C. N. R. Rao: Personal life

-Rao is married to Indumati Rao in 1960.
+Rao is married to Indumati Rao since 1960.
 They have two children, Sanjay and Suchitra.
 Sanjay works as a science populariser in schools around Bangalore.
-Suchitra is married to Krishna N. Ganesh, the Director of the Indian Institute of Science Education and Research (IISER) at Pune, Maharashtra.
+Suchitra is married to Krishna N. Ganesh, the director of the Indian Institute of Science Education and Research (IISER) at Pune, Maharashtra.
 Rao is technophobic and he never checks his email by himself.
 He also said that he uses the mobile phone only to talk to his wife.

 Controversies

 In 1987, Rao and his team published a series of four papers, of which three were in the Proceedings of the Indian Academy of Sciences (Chemical Science), Pramana, and Current Science, all published by the Indian Academy of Sciences.
 A report was submitted to the Society for Scientific Values that the three papers had no mention of the dates of receipt, which were normally explicitly mentioned in those journals.
 Upon inquiry, it was found that the paper manuscripts were actually received after the date of publication, indicating that they were backdated.
 The society declared the case as "Use of Wrong Means to Claim Priority."

 Rao has been subject of allegations on plagiarism.
 Rao and Saluru Baba Krupanidhi at the Indian Institute of Science in Bangalore, with their students Basant Chitara and L. S. Panchakarla, published a paper "Infrared photodetectors based on reduced graphene oxide and graphene nanoribbons" in the journal Advanced Materials in 2011.
 After publication the journal editors found sentences copied verbatim in the introduction and methodology from a paper published in Applied Physics Letters in 2010.
 According to Nature report, it was Basant Chitara, a PhD student at IISc, who wrote the text.
 An apology was issued by the authors later in the same journal.
 Rao said that he did read the manuscript and that it was an oversight on his part as he focused mainly on the results and discussion.

 Scientists such as Rahul Siddharthan (Institute of Mathematical Sciences, Chennai), Y.B.
 Srinivas (Institute of Wood Science and Technology), and D.P.
 Sengupta (former professor at IISC), agreed that the plagiarised portion has no bearing on the findings, yet Siddharthan opined that the reactions made by Rao and Krupanidhi were overboard.
 Rao and Krupanidhi publicly blamed Chitara, and denied the publication as not plagiarism.
 Rao had commented, "This should not be really considered as plagiarism, but an instance of copying of a few sentences in the text."
 He even extended the blame to Krupanidhi asserting that he had no role in it as it was written by Krupanidhi without his knowledge.
 His claims were not justified by the fact that he was the senior scientist and corresponding author in that publication.